 The way decimal and binary numeral systems measure a GB is what causes a 32 GB data to appear as approximately 28 GB, even though the data still has 32 billion bytes (not 28 billion bytes), as reported.

-As Tresorit was designed to use Apple products native measurement practices, its storage display will mirror these differences.
+As Tresorit was not designed to use Apple products' native measurement practices, its storage display will mirror these differences.
 Don’t worry, your data is safe and nothing is missing.
 Note that this is only the result of measurement practices and your storage capacity is the same no matter which system (decimal or binary) is used.